Jimmy Two-Shoes: Broadcast

-Jimmy Two-Shoes was broadcast in Canada on Teletoon in the English, and French-language channels, in the latter case under the name of Jimmy l'Intrépide.
+Jimmy Two-Shoes was broadcast in Canada on Teletoon on its English and French-language channels, in the latter case under the name of Jimmy l'Intrépide.
 In the United States, it aired on Disney XD, premiering on February 13, 2009.
 The show began broadcasting in the United Kingdom and Ireland on April 18, 2009, on Jetix, in pair with the show's premiere in the rest of Europe on the same channel.
-In most of Europe, the series was called Jimmy Cool; in Italy, Jimmy Jimmy, and in France it is Jimmy l'Éclate.
+In most of Europe, the series was called Jimmy Cool and it aired mainly on Jetix, Disney Channel, and Disney XD; in Italy, Jimmy Jimmy, and in France it is Jimmy l'Éclate.
 The New Zealand premiere was in 2010 on TVNZ.
-The show aired in Southeast Asia on Cartoon Network and Latin America on Nickelodeon starting in 2009.
+The show aired in Southeast Asia on Cartoon Network and Latin America on Nickelodeon starting October 5, 2009; the series had been pre-sold to the channel in 2007.
+In the MENA, the series aired on MBC 3.
+In Japan, the series was picked up by Disney, where it aired on Disney XD.
+One of the characters was voiced by Kikue Umimoto.
+In Italy, the series aired in the summer of 2010 on Rai 2, as part of the Tutti con Phineas and Ferb strand on Sunday mornings.

 A DVD of the series was released on May 28, 2013.

-Reruns were carried by Boomerang in Australia and New Zealand, beginning on October 6, 2014.
-It also aired on CITV's Toonattik Programming Block in the United Kingdom.

-In the United States, the show, as of 2022, currently streams on Tubi, Pluto TV, and Peacock.

 Reception

-Jimmy Two-Shoes has a rating of 5.9/10 on IMDb as of October 2022.
 Common Sense Media described the series as "(a) jumbled stew of violent humor, overly arch wit, and broad jokes that may not be tough for kids to grasp (but may be too silly for grown-ups)", and said that it's best for teens and young adults who still have a juvenile sensibility.